 Argentina VP unharmed after assailant threatens her with gun

-BUENOS AIRES, Sept 1 (Reuters) - Argentina's Vice President Cristina Fernandez de Kirchner was attacked by an unidentified assailant with a gun late on Thursday, according to local television footage, which showed she remained unharmed as no shots were fired.
+BUENOS AIRES, Sept 1 (Reuters) - Argentina's Vice President Cristina Fernandez de Kirchner was threatened with a gun by an unidentified assailant late on Thursday, according to local television footage, which showed she remained unharmed as no shots were fired.

 The incident took place at the entrance of Fernandez de Kirchner's Buenos Aires home, where hundreds of protesters have gathered in recent days to support the former president, who is in the midst of a corruption trial.

+"When hate and violence prevail over debate, societies are destroyed and situations like these arise: attempted assassination," he said in a tweet.

+A police spokesman told Reuters that an "armed" man had been arrested near the residence and "a weapon was found a few meters from the scene."
+He said the man could be of Brazilian origin.

-Television footage showed that no shots were fired after a man pointed a gun at Fernandez in the middle of a crowd.
-Local media said that the attacker may be Brazilian.
+Television footage had shown that no shots were fired after the man pointed a gun at Fernandez in the middle of a crowd.
+Local media noted that the man appeared middle-aged.

 (Reporting by Nicolas Misculin; Editing by Christian Schmollinger)